luigiaceto/geocontrol/doc/EstimationPart2.md

 To compute the lines of code use cloc
 To install cloc:
            `npm install -g cloc`
+On Windows, also a perl interpreter needs to be installed.
+You find it here https://strawberryperl.com/
 To run cloc
            `cloc <directory containing ts files> --include-lang=TypeScript`
 As a result of cloc collect the *code* value (rightmost column of the result table)